 Be nice.
 Or else.

-Freelance designer Joined about 4 years ago via an invitation from Martin G.
+Freelance designer Joined over 4 years ago via an invitation from Martin G.

 You repeatedly shit talk Designer News on twitter but can't stop polluting the site with highschool-grade diarrhea .
 Let's write one about that.